Xomega-Net/Xomega.Docs/docs/generators/presentation/blazor/views-xsf.md

 </xfk:data-object>
 ```

 When a link has a `child="true"` attribute, the target view will be opened in a popup dialog, or in a separate details panel based on the link's `mode` attribute.
-Otherwise, the view will be opened in a new page.
+Otherwise, the view will be opened on a new page.

 :::note
 Most of this setup for standard details and search views in the Xomega model can be easily added automatically by a special [model enhancement CRUD generator](../../model/crud).